tx00-web-en/Learning-Material-And-Tasks/material/cm.md

    - The mock server will run on `http://localhost:8000`.

 3. **Start the React Frontend**
-   - Open Open a new terminal window and navigate to the `frontend-simplified` or `frontend` directory.
+   - Open a new terminal window and navigate to the `frontend-simplified` directory.
+     *(If the video homework was completely clear to you, you may also use the code in the `frontend` directory as an alternative.)*
    - Run `npm install` to install dependencies.
    - Start the app with `npm run dev`.
-   - The frontend will run on `http://localhost:3000`.
+   - The frontend will be available at `http://localhost:3000`.

 4. **Verify the Setup**
    At this point, the app should be working with the mock server.
 Test by: